JonathanFry3/KSolve/KSOLVE.md

   -out # [-o #]         |Sets the output method of the solver.
 Defaults to 0, 1 for Pysol, and 2 for minimal output.
   -moves [-mvs]         |Will also output a compact list of moves made when a solution is found.
   -mvlimit # [-mxm #]   |Sets the maximum size of the move tree.
 Defaults to 20 million moves.
   -threads # [-t #]     |Sets the number of threads.
-Defaults to twice the hardware threads.
+Defaults to the number of hardware threads.
   -fast # [-f #]        |Limits talon look-ahead.
 Enter 1 to 24.
 Defaults to 24.
 See the notes below.
   Path                  |Solves deals specified in the file.
 ### Notes: